Dogs Playing Poker: In literature and the arts

 The paintings remained fairly well-known into the 21st century, with various passing references in a number of works.

-The animated television series The Simpsons has made several references to the paintings, such as in "Treehouse of Horror IV" (1993) when Homer is driven to screaming insanity simply by looking at the surrealness of the painting.
+The animated television series The Simpsons has made several references to the paintings, such as in "Treehouse of Horror IV" (1993) when Homer becomes hysterical simply by observing the surrealness of the painting.
+The Jim Henson TV movie Dog City is a gangster puppet film inspired by the paintings.
 The TV sitcom Cheers used the paintings as a plot point in one episode.
 Passing references or short scenes involving the paintings occur in the 1998 season four episode "Sinking Ship" of the TV series NewsRadio, in an episode of White Collar, in the 2005 Suite Life of Zack and Cody episode "Hotel Inspector", in the 2006 Family Guy episode "Saving Private Brian", and the episode "Road to Rhode Island", in an episode of Courage the Cowardly Dog, in an episode of the TV series Boy Meets World, in the 1994 "School Daze" episode of Living Single, in a 2000 episode of the TV series That '70s Show, "Hunting", and in the 2020 Ray Donovan season seven episode "Passport and a Gun".
 In an episode of Animaniacs, a young Pablo Picasso's artistic frustration is demonstrated by his producing a Dogs Playing Poker painting.
 Dogs Playing Poker TV ads were aired during ESPN Sunday Night Football during the 1998 and 1999 NFL seasons.

 In the 1999 film The Thomas Crown Affair, Banning believes she finds a stolen Claude Monet painting in Crown's house.
-On expert examination it turns out to be a fake painted over a copy of Poker Sympathy, a Dogs Playing Poker canvas.
+On expert examination it turns out to be a fake painted over a copy of Poker Sympathy, a Dogs Playing Poker canvas, with Detective referring to it as Dogs at Cards.
 In the 2016 film, The Accountant, the paintings are discussed by the lead characters.
 Later, a copy of A Friend in Need is used as a cover to hide a Jackson Pollock painting.
 Glimpses, passing mentions, or short scenes involving the paintings are in the 1991 film Hudson Hawk, the 2009 film Up, the 2006 film Barnyard, and in the 2022 film Puss in Boots: The Last Wish.

-In the 1984 play The Foreigner, a character complains that she doesn't want to be in her motel room because there is a "Damn picture on the wall of some dogs playin' poker."
+In the 1984 play The Foreigner by Larry Shue, a character complains that she doesn't want to be in her motel room because there is a "Damn picture on the wall of some dogs playin' poker."

 The cover of the 1981 album, Moving Pictures by Rush, features A Friend in Need as one of the three pictures being moved.
 The music video for Snoop Dogg's 1993 song, "What's My Name", depicts dogs playing craps while smoking cigars and wearing sunglasses.